 Dewey Lake 6 mi RT Hike a portion of the Pacific Crest Trail on the way to a gorgeous lakes that is actually located in the national forest.
 Start from the Naches Peak Loop.
 Click here.

 Sheep Lake 4.2 mi RT This hike also follows a portion of the Pacific Crest Trail and is actually located in the national forest.
+It's a great option in the early summer as it tends to melt out earlier than other Chinook Pass hikes, and has early season wildflowers.
 A beautiful lake surrounded by alpine peaks.
 It’s actually possible to continue this hike up to Sourdough Gap and over to Crystal Mountain, or even to Crystal Lakes.
 Click here.

 Sourdough Gap (via Sheep Lake) 7 mi RT The hike to Sheep Lake is beautiful, but if you continue past the lake, you can climb 1.4 miles up to Sourdough Gap, with views that stretch from Mt.
 Adams to Mt.
 Baker (with Mt.
 Rainier too, of course).
 Click here.